Marcel-MD/cs-labs/stream-block/README.md

 2. Implement an example of a stream cipher RC4.

-3. Implement an example of a block cipher.
+3. Implement an example of a block cipher DES.

 ## Implementation description